-There are four primary steps in the evolution of chronic pain:
+There are four phases in the evolution of chronic pain:

 (1) There is a potential source for pain, which may or may not be readily identifiable